 No, it's a delay tactic.
 I would strongly advise against signing any release until our talk to an attorney.
 FYI, the prescription period for filing a car accident suit is one year from the date of accident.

 The other driver pulled out in front of him and was cited for failure to yield right of way.
 My insurance company says the other driver is 100% at fault but the other insurance co. says they will only take 85% responsibility.
 There was a witness on the scene that said they think that my son may...
 Read more »

 I was changing lanes and had more than enough room to do that.
 When another vehicle that was obviously speeding struck the rear of my trailer.
 I was issued a ticket for improper lane usage.
 He struck me from behind (Not the side) what can I do about the citation?

 Unless he was already in the lane you were changing into, I'd fight the ticket.
-If you're a truck driver, you might consider hiring an attorney to (1) try to resolve the ticket without you having to go back to Louisiana, and (2) try to have it dismissed to prevent it from creating havoc with your...Read more »
+If you're a truck driver, you might consider hiring an attorney to (1) try to resolve the ticket without you having to go back to Louisiana, and (2) try to have it dismissed to prevent it from creating havoc...Read more »